MazamaScience/reports/CA/draft_AB_617.md

 ## To what extent is community monitoring data open access?

 _INPROGRESS_
 The community monitoring data is open access.
-It is possible to have reports on many air pollutants, including PM 2.5.
+It is possible to have reports on [criteria](https://www.epa.gov/criteria-air-pollutants), toxic, and GHG pollutant emissions, including PM2.5.
 To access the [Air Quality Data (PST) Query Tool](https://www.arb.ca.gov/aqmis2/aqdselect.php) Click “air quality” on left shoulder of web page.
 You can get weekly and yearly data of any county and in csv format as well.
 <img src="./images/open_source_data.png">

+CARB has also released a [Pollution Mapping Tool]( https://ww3.arb.ca.gov/ei/tools/pollution_map/pollution_map.htm), which allows users to explore maps but also to visualize graphs and export data.
+However, the most recent year available is 2018.
+Moreover, there are [caveats about using data in the tool for Comparative analyses](https://ww3.arb.ca.gov/ei/tools/pollution_map/doc/caveats%20document10_19_2020.pdf) since the criteria, toxic and GHG pollutant emissions data presented in the tool are collected through different emissions reporting programs, each designed to meet specific goals.

 ## What types of sensors/monitors are being used to generate data?